Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/general/index.md

 <br>

-[Crate-O](https://language-research-technology.github.io/crate-o/#/) is a browser-based editor that allows you to create and update [Research Object Crates](https://www.researchobject.org/ro-crate) (RO-Crates), either using the web interface or with {{< glossary_link display="metadata" id="metadata" >}} from a spreadsheet.
+[Crate-O](https://language-research-technology.github.io/crate-o/#/) is a browser-based editor that allows you to create and update [Research Object Crates](https://www.researchobject.org/ro-crate) (RO-Crates), either using the web interface or with <GlossaryLink display="metadata" id="metadata" /> from a spreadsheet.
 It provides researchers with a relatively simple way to describe their data using best practice in formal metadata description.

 Designed as a Vue component, Crate-O can be easily integrated into any Vue.js project.
 Simply install the component with npm and include it in your application.
 As a Vue software component, it can be used, cloned and distributed by anyone.

 Crate-O is implemented in the GitHub page [Crate-O](https://language-research-technology.github.io/crate-o/#/).
 This implementation works only with [Google Chrome](https://google.com/chrome) and [Microsoft Edge](https://microsoft.com/edge).
 It does not link to other services, and as such, any data uploaded to Crate-O will not go anywhere other than populating your RO-Crate.
 We will be releasing versions that work with online resources directly, which will be compatible with other browsers (see the [Roadmap](https://github.com/Language-Research-Technology/crate-o#roadmap--backlog)).

-{{< glossary_link display="RO-Crate" id="ro-crate" >}} is a way of packaging research data that stores the data together with its associated metadata and other component files, such as the {{< glossary_link display="data license" id="data-license" >}}.
-It is a flexible, developer-friendly approach to {{< glossary_link display="linked-data" id="linked-data" >}} description and packaging.
+<GlossaryLink display="RO-Crate" id="ro-crate" /> is a way of packaging research data that stores the data together with its associated metadata and other component files, such as the <GlossaryLink display="data license" id="data-license" />.
+It is a flexible, developer-friendly approach to <GlossaryLink display="linked-data" id="linked-data" /> description and packaging.

-While the current version of Crate-O is designed for editing self-contained RO-Crates (and works fine with crates containing tens of thousands of entities), our roadmap includes adding the ability to edit fragments of larger linked-data resources and to integrate with repositories, such as the {{< glossary_link display="Oni" id="oni" >}} repository, data {{< glossary_link display="API" id="api" >}} and archival repositories such as the Language Data Commons of Australia.
+While the current version of Crate-O is designed for editing self-contained RO-Crates (and works fine with crates containing tens of thousands of entities), our roadmap includes adding the ability to edit fragments of larger linked-data resources and to integrate with repositories, such as the <GlossaryLink display="Oni" id="oni" /> repository, data <GlossaryLink display="API" id="api" /> and archival repositories such as the Language Data Commons of Australia.

 <br>